What’s a Compression Fracture?

 The most common causes of Spinal Fractures include sports injuries and related trauma, usually stemming from a specific traumatic impact.
 Vehicular accidents also contribute highly to rates of Spinal Fracture for this reason.
 The bones in human body also weaken with age, patients with osteoporosis can even experience spinal fractures from everyday activities or falling down.

-Who Is At Risk For a Compression Fracture?
+Who’s At Risk For a Compression Fracture?

 Spinal compression fractures mainly affect the elderly population, with an estimated 1.5 million spinal compression fractures annually in the general U.S population.
 The occurrence of this condition increases with age, reaching 40% by age 80.
 Postmenopausal women possess a greater risk of getting a compression fracture due to hormonal changes that can lead to weakened bones.
-Men older than age 65 years also have an increased risk of compression fractures although the risk is remarkably less than that of women of the same age.
+Men older than age 65 years also have an increased risk of compression fractures although the risk remains remarkably less than that of women of the same age.

 Irrespective of bone density, having 1 or more spinal compression fractures leads to a 5-fold increase in the patient’s risk of developing another compression fracture in the future (Lindsay et al).

-What Are The Symptoms of a Compression Fracture?
+What’s The Symptoms of a Compression Fracture?

 Small compression fractures may not cause immediate symptoms, and only make themselves known through an X-ray.
 More severe compression fracture will cause symptoms such as: